thorsenk/rffl-boxscores/README.md

 - League default: if `--league` is omitted, the tool uses `$LEAGUE`.
 - Exit codes: non-zero on export/validation errors for easy agent checks.
 - Stable outputs: CSV columns and ordering are deterministic.
+ - Command reference: see `AGENTS.md` for all CLI, vibe helpers, and scripts.

 ### Optional: Auto-Commit Loop